Work trend index pulse reportRead more

 Last month, we announced the general availability of Viva Engage, which brings people together through digital communities, virtual events, rich conversation tools, and more.
 Today, we’re releasing new capabilities that will empower leaders to connect with employees, drive company initiatives, and address employee questions.
 Leadership Corner is a space for leaders to encourage open dialog and feedback across communities and teams through news, Ask Me Anything (AMA) events, surveys, and more.
 Leaders can build, promote, and launch these activities all from one place, and use intuitive dashboards to track metrics and employee sentiment in real time.

 To support effective communications at scale, we’re excited to introduce Viva Amplify, a new app that empowers employee communication teams and leaders to elevate their message and energize their people.
 The app centralizes communication processes in a single space and offers writing guidance to help messages from every part of the organization—leaders, corporate communications, and HR—resonate with employees.
 Communicators can then publish to multiple channels simultaneously, manage their campaigns from a central hub, and study resulting metrics to better plan future communications.
-Apply to be in our Viva Amplify preview program.

 Build a learning culture